catseye/The-Platform/USAGE.markdown

 and this time, when the system boots into NetBSD, it will not give you this error and it will let you log into it normally.

-Footnote: NetBSD read this `fstab` file when it boots up to see what disks it should try to mount.
+Footnote: NetBSD reads this `fstab` file when it boots up to see what disks it should try to mount.
 The disk image is normally treated as a hard drive image, so `fstab` contains a record telling it to try to mount the first hard disk (`wd0a`.)
 All we are doing here is telling it to try to mount the first USB